SiliconEngine/AdventOfCode2022-Java/README.md

 Link: https://adventofcode.com/2022/

+Advent of Code is a series of puzzles over 25 days, each with a part 1 and part 2.
+The difficulty roughly rises each day, with the later puzzles often requiring some tricky algorithms to solve.

 Various days are in separate directories, each with their own main.
 Typically each module has a part1 and a part2, though a few times I didn't keep the part1 once I solved it.